Are you looking for fun things to do in Pigeon Forge? Hopefully this list will give you loads of ideas!

 Arrowmont School of Arts and Crafts

-If you’ve got some artists amongst you, then why not visit the Arrowmont School of Arts and Crafts.
+If you’ve got some artists amongst you, then why not visit the Arrowmont School of Arts and Crafts – it’s next on my list of things to do in Pigeon Forge.
 Offering art classes for all, it’s the perfect place to brush up on your skills if you fancy a more chilled-out afternoon.
 If you’re not up for taking a class, you can take a look at the area and admire the artistry of others!

 Definitely a great choice of things to do in Pigeon Forge, especially for people who love arts and crafts and getting creative!

-If you’re interested in history, especially the history of the Titanic, the Titanic museum in Pigeon Forge is a really interesting and fascinating museum to explore during your trip to Pigeon Forge.
+If you’re interested in history, especially the history of the Titanic, the Titanic museum in Pigeon Forge is a really interesting and fascinating option for things to do in Pigeon Forge.
+This museum is an interesting and unique attraction to explore during your trip to Pigeon Forge.

 You’ll tour a replica of the ships quarters inside a $1million replica of the Titanic’s sweeping Grand Staircase and quarters.
 It’s a pretty unique experience, so definitely put it on your list of things to do in Pigeon Forge.
 You can buy advance tickets by clicking here.